-President Nixon embraced the self-determination approach in his 1968 presidential campaign and his support stimulated the adoption of this approach as federal Indian policy.
-President Nixon had publicly repudiated the negative Indian policies of the 1950s and replaced them with the Tribal Self-Determination Policy.
-During his presidency, Nixon sent several legislative proposals to Congress, which renounced termination in favor of a policy of tribal self-determination.
-Proceedings of the self-determination.
+President Nixon embraced the self-determination approach in his 1968 presidential campaign and his support stimulated the adoption of this approach as federal Indian policy.191 By 1970, President Nixon had publicly repudiated the negative Indian policies of the 1950s and replaced them with the Tribal Self-Determination Policy.192 During his presidency, Nixon sent several legislative proposals to Congress, which renounced termination in favor of a policy of tribal self-determination.193

 While resistance from a Democratic Congress initially undermined many of President Nixon's initiatives, his enduring commitment to tribal self-determination may have helped soften such opposition in this area.
-Aiming to run for the presidency, Senator Henry Jackson (D-Wash.) reversed his position on termination and sponsored a self-determination bill that the Senate passed in 1972.
-Senator Jackson continued to sponsor self-determination legislation with Representative Lloyd Meeds (D-Wash.) and Senator James Abourezk (D-S.D.) supporting his efforts in 1974.
+Aiming to run for the presidency, Senator Henry Jackson (D-Wash.) reversed his position on termination and sponsored a self-determination bill that the Senate passed in 1972.194 Senator Jackson continued to sponsor self-determination legislation with Representative Lloyd Meeds (D-Wash.) and Senator James Abourezk (D-S.D.) supporting his efforts in 1974.195

-Strong executive branch support along with the failure of the termination policy and supportive leadership in Congress encouraged Congress to embrace a tribal self-determination policy.196 It formally adopted the Selfproposals, the Nixon administration sought to implement the self-determination policy by making changes to and within the BIA.
-Id. at 87-91.
+Strong executive branch support along with the failure of the termination policy and supportive leadership in Congress encouraged Congress to embrace a tribal self-determination policy.196 It formally adopted the Self-